 As if coding wasn’t intimidating enough, now kids and parents have to battle something called Python just to be able to learn one of the fastest-growing programming languages available?

 I assure you, it’s not nearly as frightening as it sounds!

 Why is Python good for kids?

 In fact, there are a number of reasons why one should learn Python, with one big fact being that Python is actually known for having syntax that’s simpler and easier to write than many other kids coding languages including Java coding and C++.
-Meaning, Python is a programming language that uses less punctuation and is easier to read, which makes it a great option among the best coding classes for kids.
+Meaning, Python is a programming language that uses less punctuation and is easier to read, making it a great option among the best coding classes available.

 (Python's creator, Guido van Rossum was an employee at Google, and he named the language after the comedy troupe Monty Python's Flying Circus, not the reptile.
 Read more about coding vocabulary.)